-2017 Update: We’ve still stand by this advice on looking great the day after the all-nighter, but you may also want to check out our more recent discussion of how to function at work without sleep.
+Update: We’ve still stand by this advice on looking great the day after the all-nighter, but you may also want to check out our more recent discussion of the best makeup products to fake a good night’s sleep.

 We’ve all been there — stuff needs to get done, and stuff needs to get done now.
 In the high-stress job, the all-nighter (sometimes several nights in a row!) is par for the course.
 One of my former bosses once said she reveled in looking like crap the next day — that she wore it as a badge of honor.
 Me: not so much.
 If you look sloppy and tired and incoherent, well, that’s how you tend to get treated (and sometimes the treatment lasts far longer than the sleep deprivation).